erjank/teaching/performance.md

     divide positive from negative and content from presentation.
 Try also to identify each person's tells: what do they do that betrays nervousness, and how noticeable is it?

+It's important to record all three videos and then watch all three: if the cycle is teach-review-teach-review, the last person to teach runs out of time.
+Doing all the reviewing after all the teaching also helps put a bit of distance between the teaching and the reviewing, which makes the exercise slightly less excruciating.

+## Challenges

+### Giving Feedback

+1. Watch [this video][video-bad-teaching] as a group and then give feedback on it.
+Organize feedback along two axes: positive vs. negative and content vs. presentation.

+2. Have each person in the class add one point to a 2x2 grid on a whiteboard (or in the shared notes) without duplicating any points that are already up there.

+What did other people see that you missed?
+What did they think that you strongly agree or disagree with?

+FIXME: step 3 is to compare feedback with some provided by us.

+### Practice Giving Feedback

+Use the process described above to practice your teaching in groups of three.

+FIXME: more detail

 ----